hudazaan/SMART_IOT/README.md

 ## Working Agenda:
 - SMART IoT - Hand Gesture Controlled IoT Simulation using MediaPipe and MQTT by Buly.

 A real-time hand gesture recognition system that controls IoT devices using computer vision and MQTT protocol.
-This project uses MediaPipe for hand tracking and allows you to control lights, garage doors, and other IoT devices with simple hand gestures.
+This project uses MediaPipe for hand tracking and allows you to control lights, garage doors, and other IoT devices with simple gestures.

 ## Features & Architecture